silasdani/bullet-services/docs/webflow_webhooks.md

 }
 ```

-The webhook extracts the item ID from `payload.id` and fetches the complete item data from Webflow's API to ensure we have the latest information.
+The webhook extracts the item ID from `payload.id` and uses the complete item data included in the webhook payload.
+This includes all field data, timestamps, and publication status, so no additional API calls are needed.

 ## Security